karimelhou/Distributed-JEE-Application-with-EJB-and-Wildfly/README.md

 ## Built With

-Java EE: Enterprise JavaBeans (EJB) and Java EE technologies for backend development.
+- Java EE: Enterprise JavaBeans (EJB) and Java EE technologies for backend development.
-Wildfly: The application is deployed and run on the Wildfly application server.
+- Wildfly: The application is deployed and run on the Wildfly application server.
-MySQL: A MySQL database is used to store and manage data.
+- MySQL: A MySQL database is used to store and manage data.
-Java Servlets: Java servlets are employed for handling client-server interactions.
+- Java Servlets: Java servlets are employed for handling client-server interactions.
-Java Naming and Directory Interface (JNDI): JNDI is used for communication between the client and EJBs.
+- Java Naming and Directory Interface (JNDI): JNDI is used for communication between the client and EJBs.
-Java Transaction API (JTA): JTA is used for transaction management.
+- Java Transaction API (JTA): JTA is used for transaction management.
-Authentication and Security: Appropriate measures for authentication and security are implemented.
+- Authentication and Security: Appropriate measures for authentication and security are implemented.

 ## Authors

 ELHoumaini Karim , Master's Degree Student

-FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.